 Unsecured Creditors Committee

-HTC Corporation / HTC America
+HTC Corporation; HTC America Inc.

-Samsung Electronics Co.
+Samsung Electronics Co., Ltd.

 Other key lawyers: